 Food security issues extend beyond food: from the most obvious of human health to impacts on tourism, access to a safe food network is critical to prosperity.
 In order to combat this growing threat, the WHO and the FAO have identified 3 effective food safety methods of reducing risk: prevention, detecting, and management of foodborne risks.

 Food safety is best managed proactively.
 It is far more effective to anticipate and prevent a problem before it occurs, thus avoiding damage as a result of preventable issues.
 Too many organizations are ill-equipped to proactively identify excursions that lead to breakdowns in food safety practices.
-In many cases, food handlers are ill-trained for safe food practices.
+In many cases, food handlers are ill-trained for safe food practices, and in some cases have a minimal food safety management system (FSMS).
 In either case, implementing a plan that promotes safe food handling and distribution will help to stop foodborne illness from impacting unsuspecting consumers.

 The FDA identified a FSMS as the #1 factor statistically correlated to preventing foodborne illness in restaurants.
 Check out the complete infographic here: https://info.smartsense.co/fda-report

 A lack of visibility into food safety practices will significantly increase the risk of spreading disease.
 If foodservice organizations are not able to identify a problem and issue a resolution, the cause of foodborne illness will become a guessing game.
 Having confirmation of failure points throughout the food distribution chain will help to reduce the same error from occurring again, enabling foodservice organizations to learn from mistakes and grow their food safety strategy.

 Managing foodborne illness risks should include the oversight of a certified food protection manager (CFPM).
 A trained professional will know how to identify and resolve issues in the food chain.
 While non-management roles are typically the people interacting directly with food, its important to have ownership from leaders who can help to create a culture of safety.